wtsi-hgi/yascp/docs/usage.md

     * A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
 * `charliecloud`
     * A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-* `conda`
-    * A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.
 * `test`
     * A profile with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters